Pebbles on the Beach

 No honor there could stain white linen sheets

-Save tears that fell in breach of piety,
+Save tears that fell for breach of piety,

 That crumpled white did fists of guilt there pleat,